gansm/finalcut/doc/getting-started.md

 ```cpp
 #include <final/final.h>
 ```
-All final cut programs have to include the *final.h* header.
+All FINAL CUT programs require the header *final.h*.

 ```cpp
 finalcut::FApplication app(argc, argv);
 ```
 This line creates the `finalcut::FApplication` object `app` with the command line arguments `argc` and `argv`.
-This object manages the application main event loop.
+This object manages the main event loop  of the application.
 It receives keyboard and mouse events and sends them to the target widgets.
-You have to create an application object before you can create a widgets object.
+You have to create an application object before you can create a widget object.

 > [!NOTE]
 > **Command line arguments**